ashott1997/woocommerce-ameria-payment-gateway-pretty/README.md

-### ```This version of the plugin is DEPRECATED.
+###```This version of the plugin is DEPRECATED.
 An upgraded and up-to-date version is made available by my Web Services agency WiseSource.
-If you're interested in purchasing the plugin contact us on ```
+The price for the plugin is $15.
+If you're interested in purchasing contact us on - ```
 ## [```https://wisesource.net/#contact```](https://wisesource.net/#contact)

 # WooCommerce Ameriabank Payment Gateway Pretty